himasha0421/AI-CICD-Guide/README.md

 ```

+* Apply port forwarding to enable public access.
+First, check the Minikube service list and identify the target port.

 ```bash
 kubectl port-forward --address 0.0.0.0 service/example-argocd-server 32617:8080
 ```

-now we can access the service using the http://<server public ip>:32617
+> now we can access the service using the ```http://<server public ip>:32617```

-step 8. get the argocd access password
+## Get the argocd access password

 ```bash
 # check kubectl secret stores
 kubectl get secrets